 Sound interesting, but still not quite sure about how divorce mediation works?
 Click here and also review the "New Way, Old Way" article.

-2 Step Divorces provides divorce mediation services in North Atlanta, Peachtree City and McDonough, our professional and experienced mediators help Georgia families navigate the common pitfalls of separation and co-parenting.
+2 Step Divorces provides divorce mediation services in North Atlanta and Peachtree City.
+Our professional and experienced mediators help Georgia families navigate the common pitfalls of separation and co-parenting.
 This often includes facilitated discussions and resolution on common topics, such as:

 Where agreements are reached at a mediation appointment, the mediator will draft a written document for the parties (who may or may not have legal counsel present) to review and revise before signing.